 "During the development of a thunderstorm, the rapidly rising air within the cloud, combined with the movement of the precipitation within the cloud, causes electrical charges to build up within the cloud.
 Generally, positive charges build up near the top of the cloud, while negative charges build up near the bottom.
 Normally, the earth's surface has a slight negative charge.
 However, as the negative charges build up near the base of the cloud, the ground beneath the cloud and the area surrounding the cloud becomes positively charged.
 As the cloud moves, these induced positive charges on the ground follow the cloud like a shadow.
-Lightning is a giant spark of electricity that occurs between the positive charges within the atmosphere or between the atmosphere and the ground.
-In the initial stages of development, air acts as an insulator between the positive and negative charges becomes too great, there is a discharge of electricity that we know as lightning."
+Lightning is a giant spark of electricity that occurs between the positive and negative charges within the atmosphere or between the atmosphere and the ground.
+In the initial stages of development, air acts as an insulator between the positive and negative charges.
+However, when the potential between the positive and negative charges becomes too great, there is a discharge of electricity that we know as lightning."
 (NHBEM 63)